Where can I learn more about Novartis financial results?

 Is the dividend on the Novartis ordinary share and the Novartis ADR the same?

-No, the dividend on the Novartis ADR will be paid out only after a tax reclaim has been completed and once any such reclaimed funds have been received by J.P.
+The remainder of the funds due to ADR holders will be converted into US dollars by J.P.
+Morgan only after a tax reclaim has been completed and once any such reclaimed funds have been received by J.P.
 Morgan from the Swiss Tax Authorities.
-Once the funds are received and converted into US dollars a payment will be made shortly thereafter to any ADR holders entitled thereto.
-The ADR Payment date is estimated to be on or around April 23, 2025.
+Once the funds are received and converted into US dollars at the then prevailing exchange rate, a payment will be made shortly thereafter to any ADR holders entitled thereto.
+From previous years, we can expect tax reclaim funds to be distributed to ADR holders six to seven weeks after the Swiss payment date.

 The Swiss Tax Authorities require that a tax reclaim be completed prior to each payment for any amounts due above and beyond the non-treaty amount.
 Investors must certify and elect their entitlement and provide necessary disclosure documentation as required by the treaty between the US and Switzerland based upon their tax status.

-Holders of ADRs entitled to receive the dividend are not able to elect until after the ADR record date which is just one (1) day prior to the Swiss payment date.
+Holders of ADRs entitled to receive the dividend at a treaty rate are not able to elect until after the ADR record date which is just one (1) day prior to the Swiss payment date.
 Eligible holders of ADRs are given 10 days to complete and submit their election.
 Once any reclaims are submitted to the Swiss Tax Authorities it takes approximately 15 days for such authorities to process the reclaim.

 Will another announcement be made once the tax reclaim funds are received?